What Does a Stronger Passport vs. a Weaker Passport Mean?

 This means if you have a strong passport, you can pack your bags and book a plane ticket right now, to a popular destination country, and you can most likely just go.

-There are countries where you will need to apply a visa first to visit, but if you have a strong passport, the number of countries you can enter without a visa is usually a lot more than the number of countries where you need one.
+There are countries where you will need to apply a visa first to visit, but if you have a strong passport, the number of countries you can enter without a visa in advance is usually a lot more than the number of countries where you need one.

 To find out whether you have a strong or a weaker passport, you can head over to Passport Index or the Henley Passport Index.
 There are many indexes that measure passport strength on other metrics, but these two rankings are amongst the most popular ones.